linode/docs/docs/websites/nginx/install-nginx-and-a-startssl-certificate-on-debian-8-jessie.md

 4. Once your email address has been verified, choose to generate a high grade private key.
 This private key and certificate pair will be used to identify you to StartSSL.
 If you ever lose it, you will be unable to regain access to your account.
 Make sure to back up this certificate and private key.

-5. Click **Install** to install your personal certificate into your browser to identify yourself to StartSSL.
+5. Click **Install** to install your personal certificate into your browser, which will identify you to StartSSL.
 Once you've done this, click **Finish**.

 You should now be logged into your StartSSL account.